CTCycle/XREPORT-radiological-reports-generator/assets/docs/runtime/local_inference_models.md

 chat-style vision-language path.
 Custom remote code is imported only from the integrity-verified local snapshot.

+### Generation profiles and runtime evidence

+Every public adapter consumes the selected XREPORT generation profile.
+The deterministic profile uses greedy, non-sampling generation; concise lowers the decoder budget and avoids unnecessary beam search on the CXRMate Multi, CXRMate-ED, and CXRMate-2 adapters; detailed enables the model-specific larger budget and beam settings where the published decoder supports them.
+CheXOne and MedGemma use their chat-style token budgets while retaining non-sampling generation.
+The selected profile is recorded in provenance.

+The provider supplies every study adapter with the same cooperative `StoppingCriteriaList`.
+Cancellation requests and the configured deadline are checked during Transformers generation; a cancelled or timed-out result is not persisted as a completed report.

+Inference provenance also records the requested device policy (`auto`, `cpu`, or `cuda`), resolved device topology, effective model dtype, CUDA availability, and whether a model was actually placed on CUDA.
+Accelerate/device-map models may therefore report a topology such as `cuda:0` plus `cpu`; CUDA availability alone is never reported as CUDA execution.

+The catalogue currently has no mandatory FlashAttention or quantization path.
+Executable integration, automated contract coverage, and real image-to-report quality validation remain separate claims; a successful generation only proves that the local technical path executed.

 ### CXRMate-ED validation status

 CXRMate-ED remains selectable and runnable for research use, but its catalog `validation_status` is currently `degraded`.
-The real three-case canary reaches the image tensor, clinical context, and selected generation settings, yet two of the three supplied fixtures still produce identical report text.
+The last completed three-case canary reached the image tensor, clinical context, and selected generation settings, yet two of the three supplied fixtures still produced identical report text.
 The UI shows the warning before generation, and every generated provenance record contains `validation_status=degraded`, the warning text, and `quality_warnings=["sensitivity_canary_failed"]`.
-The latest canary record is stored under `assets/QA/inference_validation_runs/`; a stale passing receipt cannot promote this model while the manifest remains degraded.
+Cache-only canary attempts are recorded under `assets/QA/inference_validation_runs/`; a deferred attempt does not promote this model while the manifest remains degraded.

 ## Project-local lifecycle